 Local economy.
 The local economy is varied and diverse with the City's principal employers comprised of education, medical, manufacturing and retail.
-For a list of major employers, refer to page 115 in the statistical section.
 The area is also served by several financial institutions and insurance companies.
-Pittsburg State University is the area's major economic presence with a current enrollment of approximately 5,858 students.
+Pittsburg State University is the area's major economic presence with a current enrollment of approximately 5,732 students.